-Why Not to Feed Animal Products to Red Wigglers
+Why You Shouldn't Feed Animal Products to Red Wigglers

-When many people get into vermicomposting without enough research might think that their worms are an absolute cure-all for all the waste in their kitchen.
+People engage in vermicomposting for the benefits of worm castings.
+But without enough research one might think that their worms are an absolute cure-all for all the waste in their kitchen.
 This isn’t quite correct, there’s a laundry list of things that you don’t want to include in your worm bin.
 Foremost among those talked about are animal products like meat and dairy, although there’s rarely an explanation given.
 Let’s take a look at some of the reasons why you don’t want to feed this sort of waste into your vermicomposting unit.

 The Horrendous, Putrid Smell

 Both meat and dairy products release a lot of noxious smells when they’re decaying.
 Anyone who has left their glass of milk or meat scraps out for too long can attest that the smell is quite unpleasant after a short amount of time.